-We cordially invite you to take part in the weekend event starting with the participants Vehicle Display on Saturday 4th July from noon to 4.00pm and an Evening BBQ at The Norton Park Hotel near Winchester.
+We cordially invite you to take part in the weekend event starting with the participants Vehicle display on Saturday 6th July from noon to 4.00pm and an Evening of entertainment including a BBQ at The Norton Park Hotel near Winchester.

 This re-enactment is a non-competitive event of approximately 48 miles (24 miles for pedal cycles) and is open to all makes and types of 2, 3 or 4 wheeled mechanical vehicles built up to 31st December 1904.
 Entry vehicles can be powered by Petroleum, Spirit, Steam, Electric and including pedal cycles and other horseless mechanical road transport with or without motor power.